genelet/godbi/README.md

 ### 2.4  *Edge*

-As in GraphQL, *godbi* allows an action to trigger multiple actions defined as a slice of *Edge*:
+As in GraphQL and gRPC, *godbi* allows action to trigger multiple actions using *Edge*:

 ```go
 type Edge struct {